ezcatdb/molbiol_lung_corpus-guidelines/_event/Migration.md

 The *atLoc*, *fromLoc* and *toLoc* for this event must be [Subject](), [Anatomical_entity](), [Cell](), [Cell_component]() and [Entity Property]().

-Another argument, *Theme*, for this event can be any entities or events.
+Another argument, *Theme*, for this event can be any entities, such as [Cell]() and molecule entities.

 <!--details-->